RavensbourneWebMedia/Web-development-workshop/sessions/07/README.md

 ## What is content then?

-### Content is not `Lorem ipsum`
+### Content is not *Lorem Ipsum*

-`Lorem ipsum` is gibberish that conveniently fills the available space like an expanding gas.
+`Lorem Ipsum` is gibberish that conveniently fills the available space like an expanding gas.

-It is meaningless and lacks context, revealing nothing about the relationship between your design and your content.
+It is **meaningless** and **lacks context**, revealing nothing about the relationship between your design and your content.

-By using `Lorem ipsum` you are running the risk of actual, final content breaking your carefully pixel-pushed layout.
-What if real title are a bit longer than the conveniently cut `Lorem ipsum` you filled your layout with?
+By using `Lorem Ipsum` you are running the risk of actual, final content breaking your carefully pixel-pushed layout.
+What if real title are a bit longer than the conveniently cut `Lorem Ipsum` you filled your layout with?
 What if your client wants to have 3 paragraphs instead of 2?

-#### Using `Lorem ipsum` is a missed opportunity to do good design.
+#### Using *Lorem Ipsum* is a missed opportunity to do good design.

-In this course `Lorem ipsum` is banned.
+In this course `Lorem Ipsum` is banned.
 I warned you.

-### Stock images are the visual equivalent of `Lorem ipsum`
+### Stock images are the visual equivalent of *Lorem Ipsum*

 ![](assets/stock.jpg)